taonos/scala-play-starter-kit/README.md

 `Authorization` object that is passed to all `SecuredRequestHandler` and `SecuredAction` as a parameter.
 `util.authentication.AllowProvider` checks whether a user logged in using a specific login provider.
 Could be useful for only exposing contents to specific login method.

+#### Silhouette Events

+Silhouette provides several events and event handling based on [Akka's Event Bus](http://doc.akka.io/docs/akka/2.2.4/scala/event-bus.html).
+Silhouette itself doesn't listen for events.
+It is up to developers to decide if an event is useful or not.

 ## PostgreSQL in Docker